Zrau27/Prayer-simulator-of-Genshin-Impact/README.md

 contact me: QQ 2168056182

-Statement: this software does not represent the true situation of the Geshine Impact prayer
+Statement: this software does not represent the true situation of the Geshine Impact wish